cybearl/genesis/README.md

 - `--minDuration` The minimum duration of the data to use, represented as a timeframe, such as 30s, 1m, 1h, 4d, etc.

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, inside a folder called `report_strategyName` also containing graphics, note that one report folder is generated per strategy.
+The HSS will generate, under `pipes/scores`, a folder for each strategy (named by the strategy name), containing a `score.json` file for the latest score, and a `reports` subdirectory containing the reports for each run (named by date) containing graphics and data for analysis.

 Can be found inside `src/systems/HSS.ts`.